lxxxl123/mjt-maven/note/FW.md

   - (n.) a small house made of wood
   - (n.) a separate space in the building or ship or aircraft

+## call

+- call
+  - (p.) call upon : ask sb to do sth
+    - (sen.) He called upon his friend to help him with the project

 ## candidate